Scottish Study of Early Learning and Childcare – How we use your information

 Why is the data being collected?

-This is the fifth phase of the Scottish Study of Early Learning and Childcare, which commenced in 2018.
-Findings from the three of the four phases carried out so far can be viewed online at Early learning and childcare expansion evaluation.
+This is the sixth and final phase of the Scottish Study of Early Learning and Childcare, which commenced in 2018.
+Findings from four of the five phases carried out so far can be viewed online at Early learning and childcare expansion evaluation.

 If you have any questions about the Scottish Study of Early Learning and Childcare, you can contact the research team at the Scottish Government using the details below: